dodona-edu/judge-html/docs/pages/evaluating-by-comparing.md

 ```html
 <html lang="en"></html>
 ```
-Then the submission will be accepted\
-(remember that attributes will only be compared if you set `attributes` or `minimal_attributes` to true in the config.json)
+Then the submission will be accepted.
+Remember that attributes will only be compared if you set `attributes` or `minimal_attributes` to `true` in the config.json.